Mikolaj/horde-ad/README.md

 Other Haskell packages need their usual C library dependencies, as well, e.g., package zlib needs C library zlib1g-dev.

+For development, copying the included `cabal.project.local.development` to `cabal.project.local` provides a sensible default to run `cabal build` with.
+Then a command like

+    cabal test shortTestForCI --enable-optimization --test-options='-p "Simple QuickCheck of gradient vs derivative vs perturbation"'

+ensures that the code is compiled with opimization and so executes the rather computation-intensive testsuite in reasonable time.

 Coding style
 ------------